andrecowie/kiwisle/README.md

 #### Ben
 ---
 We need to improve our teams communication, and have to make changes for more effective team meeting.
 Since we recieved a bad mark for our planning, we now know that our current team meeting strategy isnt working at the moment.
 Time management for everyone is required as everyone in this paper is focusing more on the Research and development paper.

+#### Alex
+---
+The communication within the team has been poor.
+It seems that more team meetings should be held to enable each team member to see where the project is overall.
+We also need to structure our meetings better, we can identify what each team member is working, what obstacles are in the way and how to overcome them.
+I think problems from the iteration planning phase have propagated through to iteration 1 such as having developer stories as user stories.
+This may have lead to confusion and a lack of cohesion within the team.
+Unfortunately, I think this project had a low priority on everyone's 'to do' list and got overlooked.